mlghty/Wheel-of-Fortune/README.md

 Game class:
 1. Game Puzzle (up to 52 spaces)
 2. Game Theme - Java Themed
-3. Chooses of spin, guess a constant, buy a vowel or exit
+3. Choices of spin, guess a constant, buy a vowel or exit
-4. The wheel with prizes, bankrupt, and lose a turn.
+4. The spinning wheel with prizes, bankrupt, and lose a turn.

 Wheel with cash prizes from $500 to $900.